Apfirebolt/react-fast-movies/README.md

 ## Tech Stack

 The project back-end is created using FastAPI in Python, and React is used for the front-end.
 Tailwind CSS classes are used to style the UI components.
-It uses "react-query" for data fetching and caching, and Redux for state management.
+It uses "Zustand" for data management and caching.
 For the database, "Postgres" has been used.
+It uses TypeScript for type safety and to ensure robust and maintainable code.
+It helps in catching errors during development and provides better tooling support for the project.

 ## Introduction